 Despite the benefit of the Roth IRA not being considered in financial aid calculations, I hope none of you will intentionally adopt a poverty mindset that depends on others for financial help.
 Adopt an abundance mindset so you don't have to depend on anybody for aid.

-Besides, only around 5% of your savings is counted on the FAFSA while supposedly up to 50% of your income is counted.
+Besides, only 5.64% of your savings is counted on the FAFSA.
+While supposedly up to 50% of your income is counted.
 Hence, if you want to game the college financial aid system, have less income and more of your assets in tax-advantaged retirement accounts.

 Negatives Of A Roth IRA For College